Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Introduction

 \subsection{Related Work}

 The literature on both learning-to-optimize and the PAC-Bayes learning approach is vast.
-Hence, the discussion of learning-to-optimize will mainly focus on learning procedures for optimization algorithms and on approaches that provide some theoretical guarantees.
-Especially, this excludes many model-free approaches, which replace the whole update step with a learnable mapping such as a neural network. \cite{CCCHLWY2021} provide a good overview about the variety of approaches in learning-to-optimize, and good introductory references for the PAC-Bayesian approach are given by \cite{G2019} and \cite{A2021}.
+Hence, for learning-to-optimize we will mainly focus on approaches that provide some theoretical guarantees.
+Especially, this excludes many model-free approaches, which replace the whole update step with a learnable mapping such as a neural network. \cite{CCCHLWY2021} provide a good overview about the variety of approaches in learning-to-optimize, and good introductory references for the PAC-Bayesian approach are given by \cite{G2019}, \citet{Hellström_Durisi_Guedj_Raginsky_2023}, and \cite{Alquier_2024}.